 - Tubal Cannulation

 - Excision of Vaginal Septum

 Robotic surgery is a new technique that allows surgery to be performed through small incisions just as with laparoscopy.
-However, with the assistance of the Robot, dexterity for the surgeon is increased, incision site pain appears to be decreased, and visualization of the pelvis can be more accurate, which may allow repair of disease more completely.
+However, with the assistance of the robot, dexterity for the surgeon is increased, incision site pain appears to be decreased, and visualization of the pelvis can be more accurate, which may allow repair of the disease more completely.

 Tubal anastomosis is performed for women who have had their tubes “tied” but wish to reverse the surgery to regain their fertility.
 This is performed through a small incision about 3” long in the bikini line.
-The surgery is a fairly minor, outpatient procedure and recovery time is about 2 weeks.
+The surgery is a fairly minor, outpatient procedure and recovery time is about two weeks.
 Depending on how the tubes were tied, the success rate of repair varies between 40-90%.

 Unfortunately, most insurance plans, including Medicaid, will not pay for the procedure.
 The Wisconsin Fertility Institute and Stoughton Hospital have joined together to offer these procedures at a discounted rate.